libp2p/specs/addressing/README.md

 ### multiaddr basics

-A multiaddr sequence of instructions that can be traversed to some destination.
+A multiaddr is a sequence of instructions that can be traversed to some destination.

 For example, the `/ip4/7.7.7.7/tcp/1234` multiaddr starts with `ip4`, which is the lowest-level protocol that requires an address.
 The `tcp` protocol runs on